On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type

 \subsection{Reminders on stability conditions}

-Let $S$ be a K3 surface and $\alpha\in\Br(S)$ be a Brauer class \footnote{We refer the readers to \cite[Section 10.2.2, 16.4]{Huy16} for details.} and fix $B\in H^2(S,\matQ)$ a $B$-field lift of $\alpha$.
+Let $S$ be a K3 surface and $\alpha\in\Br(S)$ be a Brauer class (see \cite[Section 10.2.2, 16.4]{Huy16} for details), and fix $B\in H^2(S,\matQ)$ a $B$-field lift of $\alpha$.
+Let $D^b(S,\alpha)$ denote the derived category of $\alpha$-twisted sheaves on $S$.
 We will not give the general definition of \textsl{stability conditions} (we redirect the interested reader to \cite{MacriSchmidtLecturesBridgelandStab} for the general theory, and we refer to \cite{BridgelandStabCondK3Surfaces} for the case of K3 surfaces), but only recall how to construct the ones we will use in the present paper and some of their properties.